trantrieu/BigPay/README.md

 1. Fetching tiles list from api /tiles and show them into a recyclerView
 2. Request post selection to server through /selection?id=<id_string> to receive a message from server

+## Note:
+There is a thing that i don't understand is what is the priority field for.
+In the requirement, it says that the tiles layout base on priority, i don't know what it means, so i just sort the tiles list base on priority in descending way and show them on the recylerview.